bimdata/sso-invitation-email-sender/README.md

 This is an example of SSO invitations manager.
 It sends an email to the invited user and automatically accepts invitations.

+## Customization
+To customize emails, you must change `src/templates/content.html` and `src/templates/title.txt`

+## Config

+`API_URL` - URL of BIMData API
+`IAM_URL` - URL of BIMData IAM

+`EMAIL_HOST` - URL or IP of the SMTP server `EMAIL_PORT` - Port of the SMTP server `EMAIL_HOST_USER` - Username of the SMTP server `EMAIL_HOST_PASSWORD` - Password of the SMTP server `DEFAULT_FROM_EMAIL` - Email address of emails sender

+`INVITATION_SECRET` - Secret used to sign API requests.
+Must match value set in IdentityProvider config `ACCEPT_INVITATIONS` - Set to "true" if you want this module to automatically accept invitations.
+It is not needed if you have set "Auto accept invitation" is your API App settings.

+`INVITATION_CLIENT_ID` - Only needed if ACCEPT_INVITATIONS is true
+`INVITATION_CLIENT_SECRET` - Only needed if ACCEPT_INVITATIONS is true

 ## Install